 Basic Sail Training (BST)

-Throughout the academic year the BST program continues to provide sail training for all MIDN at various skill levels.
-Sailing the N26s is the foundation block of competency that helps Midshipmen progress into more advanced sailing programs such as the Offshore Sail Training Squadron or the Junior Varsity or Varsity Offshore Sailing Team.
-Midshipmen have the opportunity to also qualify to use the Navy 26s for recreational sailing.
+Throughout the academic year the BST program continues to provide sail training for all midshipmen at various skill levels.
+Sailing the N26s is the foundation block of competency that helps midshipmen progress into more advanced sailing programs such as the Offshore Sail Training Squadron or the Junior Varsity or Varsity Offshore Sailing Team.
+Midshipmen have the opportunity to also qualify to use the Navy 26s for proficiency sailing (PROSAIL).
 Additionally during the academic year BST trains and certifies USNA staff and active sailing volunteers in the N26s.

-To see additional information on recreational sailing and qualifications required please visit our Recreational Sailing page.
+To see additional information on proficiency sailing and qualifications required please visit our Proficiency Sailing page.

 For further information, contact the BST director: Joni Palmer, 601 Brownson Rd., USNA, Annapolis, MD 21402, (410) 293-5615 or send e-mail to firstname.lastname@example.org.